Ranked #141 car in the UK · Hatchback (EV) · 2,955 units sold last year

 The short version

 The Kia EV4 is new enough that its used values are still projected from launch price rather than observed from sales and is dearer to run than most.
-Its MOT-based reliability is good, 78 out of 100, ahead of 66% of the cars we track.
+Its MOT-based reliability is good — an MOT score of 70/100.

 Eligible for £1,500 off — UK Electric Car GrantBand 2